Skip to main content

 • Pregnant or lactating

-Reactions to cephalexin are rare, but it is important to monitor pets for worsening symptoms of itchiness, skin rashes, changes in behavior, or difficulty breathing and report this to a veterinarian as soon as possible.
+Reactions to cephalexin are rare, but it is important to monitor pets for worsening symptoms such as itchiness, skin rashes, changes in behavior, or difficulty breathing, and to report these to a veterinarian as soon as possible.

-Regular check-ups with the veterinarian are recommended to evaluate the progress of your dog’s condition and ensure that the infection is resolving properly.
-In some cases, additional tests, such as skin cultures, may be performed to confirm no resistant infections are present and that the treatment plan is working.
+Regular check-ups with the veterinarian are recommended to monitor your dog’s condition and ensure the infection is resolving properly.
+In some cases, additional tests, such as skin cultures, may be performed to confirm that no resistant infections are present and that the treatment plan is working.

-With careful use, cephalexin can be an important part of treating infections for dogs, allowing our furry friends to get back to feeling like themselves.
+With careful use, cephalexin can be an important part in treating infections for dogs, allowing our furry friends to get back to feeling like themselves.